nqdinh-1203/crypto-zombie/README.md

 1. First, we want to make sure only the owner or the approved address of a token/zombie can transfer it.
 Let's define a mapping called zombieApprovals.
 It should map a uint to an address.
 This way, when someone that is not the owner calls transferFrom with a _tokenId, we can use this mapping to quickly look up if he is approved to take that token.
 2. Next, let's add a require statement to transferFrom.
 It should make sure that only the owner or the approved address of a token/zombie can transfer it.
 3. Lastly, don't forget to call _transfer.

+### Chapter 7: ERC721: Approve
+Now, let's implement approve.

+Remember, with approve the transfer happens in 2 steps:

+1. You, the owner, call approve and give it the _approved address of the new owner, and the _tokenId you want them to take.

+2. The new owner calls transferFrom with the _tokenId.
+Next, the contract checks to make sure the new owner has been already approved, and then transfers them the token.

+Because this happens in 2 function calls, we need to use the zombieApprovals data structure to store who's been approved for what in between function calls.